An off-label drug prescribed to treat osteoarthritis of the hand when conventional medication has failed is ineffective, according to new research.

 The Leeds academics involved in the study along with Dr Kingsbury were Professor Philip Conagahan and Dr Richard Wakefield and Dr Andrew Grainger.

-For more information, please contact David Lewis in the University of Leeds Press Office: 0113 343 8059 or by email firstname.lastname@example.org
+For more information, please email the University of Leeds press office at firstname.lastname@example.org

 Picture credit: Cristian Newman / Unsplash